Skip to content

 Our solution

 At BMC we serve workers and businesses in Barcelona from our Madrid offices with full digital assistance and on-demand in-person visits.
 Our employment lawyers have experience across all areas of Barcelona employment law: unfair and null dismissals, wage and compensation claims, redundancy procedures (ERE and ERTE), workplace harassment, equality plans, remote working disputes and collective conflicts.
-We appear before CMAC Barcelona for pre-litigation conciliation, before the Barcelona Social Courts for court proceedings and before the TSJ Cataluña for appeals, with locally registered collaborators enrolled at the ICAB.
+We appear before CMAC Barcelona for pre-litigation conciliation, before the Barcelona Social Courts for court proceedings and before the TSJ Cataluña for appeals, with locally registered collaborators.
 Whether you are a worker who needs to defend your rights against a company with more resources and information, or a business that needs to manage a disciplinary process, a collective redundancy or the implementation of an equality plan, we offer clear, transparent and results-oriented advice.

 How we do it